 It's a great way of ensuring devices in your home have access to a reliable network connection.
 Weak Wi-Fi networks are no longer a problem, and you don't need to trail Ethernet cables into every room as well.

-These devices use the powerlines in your building to transmit network traffic.
-They are incredibly easy to install - just plug one into a power socket by your router or modem, and connect it via an Ethernet cable.
-Then, place a second adaptor where you want to supply the network or internet to, and connect any devices to the second adaptor.
+The best powerline adapters are also incredibly easy to install - just plug one into a power socket by your router or modem, and connect it via an Ethernet cable.
+Then, place a second adapter where you want to supply the network or internet to, and connect any devices to the second adaptor.

-You can add more adaptors throughout the building, and their network speeds are much faster than Wi-Fi, and thick walls and floors won't affect them.
+You can add more adapters throughout the building, and their network speeds are much faster than Wi-Fi, and thick walls and floors won't affect them.
 You will need the power lines in your building to be in good working order, however.
-Some Wi-Fi adaptors also include Wi-Fi antennae for bringing wireless networks into difficult to reach parts of a building.
+Some Wi-Fi adapters also include Wi-Fi antennae for bringing wireless networks into difficult to reach parts of a building.

-There's a large range of power line adaptors available to buy, so to help you we've created this list of the very best power line adaptors.
+There's a large range of power line adapters available to buy, so to help you we've created this list of the very best power line adapters.

 Super fast with Wi-Fi

 Speeds: Up to 1200Mbps | Connectivity: 2 x Gigabit Ethernet ports | Features: Wi-Fi, WPS, 128 Bit AES